 I am a Lecturer in Computer Systems in the School of Computing Science at the University of Glasgow, focusing on distributed computer systems.
 I am generally passionate about making computing more efficient, resilient, and sustainable.
 To this end, I mainly work on methods and tools that make it easier to create resource-efficient and reliable distributed computer systems, for example through adaptive resource management and carbon-aware computing, especially for data-intensive applications running on edge/cloud infrastructure.
 At Glasgow, I lead the Glasgow Carbon-Conscious Computing (GC3) lab and I am part of the Glasgow Systems Section (GLASS), among other groups and collaborative research efforts.
 Beyond Glasgow, I co-lead the joint work on Adaptive Resource Management (ARM) with TU Berlin and started the Distributed Systems Engineering Laboratory (diselab), a collaboration with researchers from TU Berlin and Hasso Plattner Institute (HPI).

-I got my PhD from TU Berlin, working on adaptive resource management for distributed dataflows in the Berlin Big Data Center and the research project Stratosphere under Odej Kao.
-Prior to that, I was part of the Software Architecture Group of Robert Hirschfeld at HPI, the HPI Research School, and the HPI-Stanford Design Thinking Research Program.
-I also worked at SAP Labs in Palo Alto on interactive programming systems in SAP's Technology Infrastructure Practice under Dan Ingalls and at Signavio in Berlin as a software engineer.
+Previously, I was a senior researcher in the Distributed and Operating Systems group at TU Berlin, where I lectured on Cloud Computing and on Distributed Systems, and a guest professor in the Department of Computer Science at HU Berlin, where I lectured on Data-Intensive Systems.
+I got my PhD from TU Berlin, working on dynamic resource allocation for distributed dataflows in the BMBF-funded Berlin Big Data Center and the DFG Research Unit Stratosphere under Odej Kao.
+Before that, I was part of the Software Architecture Group of Robert Hirschfeld and the Research School at HPI.
+I also worked at SAP Labs in Palo Alto, California, in the Technology Infrastructure Practice group, under Dan Ingalls, and at Signavio in Berlin.